TL;DR Summary

 Should I Use Flashcards to Learn Vocabulary?

-Vocabulary acquisition isn’t about perfection—it’s about volume and exposure.
+Vocabulary acquisition isn’t about perfection.
+It’s a matter of volume and exposure.
 Keep reading, keep listening, and your active vocabulary will grow over time.

 Final Thoughts: Vocabulary Is Acquired, Not Memorized